mcmikemn/psodo/README.md

 # psodo
-Host Photostructure Server on a Digital Ocean droplet.
+Host [Photostructure](https://photostructure.com/server/photostructure-for-servers/) Server on a Digital Ocean droplet.

-## Create droplet
+## Create droplet:
 - customize the values in user-data.txt to your needs

 #### On Digital Ocean website: